 Was Your Spidey Sense Triggered?
 How to Avoid Holiday Scams.

-The holidays are supposed to be about joy, giving and maybe eating one too many cookies.
-But while you're decking the halls and checking items off your shopping list, cybercriminals are working overtime to make your season decidedly less merry.
+The holidays are a time for joy, giving, and maybe indulging in a few too many cookies.
+However, while you're busy decking the halls and checking off your shopping list, cybercriminals are hard at work, trying to make your season less merry.

-Here's the thing: holiday scams aren't just increasing—they're getting more sophisticated, more convincing and more profitable for the bad guys.
-But don't worry – we're here to help you button up your digital defenses so the only surprise you get this season is the one under the tree.
+Here's the reality: holiday scams are not only on the rise; they're becoming increasingly sophisticated, convincing, and profitable for scammers.
+But don't worry!
+We're here to help you fortify your digital defenses so that the only surprises you encounter this season are the ones wrapped under the tree.

 Why the Holidays Are Prime Time for Scammers

-A recent Norton survey shows that nearly 1 in 3 Americans may fall victim to a costly holiday scam this season, and we’re here to help you stay ahead of them.
+A recent Norton survey reveals that nearly 1 in 3 Americans may fall victim to a costly holiday scam this season.
+We’re here to help you stay ahead of them.

-Think about what you and those you know might be doing in November and December behavior.
-You're might be:
+Consider what you and your loved ones might be doing in November and December.
+You might be:

-Scammers know this…and they're counting on it.
-During the holidays, our guard drops just enough to make us vulnerable – and cybercriminals exploit that window with military precision – especially with the help of AI and AI bots.
+Scammers know this, and they're counting on it.
+During the holidays, our guard drops just enough to make us vulnerable.
+Cybercriminals exploit this window with military precision, especially with the help of AI and AI bots.

 The Naughty List: Top Holiday Scams to Watch For